Publisher growth tactics for election season | WEBINAR

 Pelcro

-There are three different pricing options for Pelcro: a free version that can service up to 100 subscribers, $450 per month for 2,000 subscribers and $800 per month for 5,000 subscribers.
-There is also an enterprise option that comes with advanced features and can service up to 50,000 subscribers — the price of which can be negotiated.
+Another valuable feature of Pelcro is its machine learning algorithm, which proactively targets relevant users with special offers and product recommendations.
+The software also incorporates a customer support ticketing feature.
+Pelcro offers three different pricing options: a free version that supports up to 100 subscribers, $450 per month for 2, 000 subscribers, and $800 per month for 5, 000 subscribers.
+There is also an enterprise option available, equipped with advanced features and capable of supporting up to 50, 000 subscribers, with pricing that can be negotiated.

 Pelcro